carnd-steam/CarND-Capstone/README.md

 ![MobileSSD](imgs/traffic_light_sim.png)

 If there are mutiple traffic lights are detected, the class of bounding box with highest socres will return.
-A pre-trained MobileNet on coco dateset was used to do a transfer learning on ourselves clollected and annotated dataset.
+A pre-trained MobileNet on coco dateset was used.
+We also collected and annotated simulator and test site data.